-NFL playoff picture: Texans join Falcons, Giants in postseason
+NFL playoff picture: Dolphins, Steelers, Chiefs round out AFC's six teams

 W 34-31 (OT) at Bills, vs. Patriots

-• Would clinch a playoff berth with a Broncos loss/tie Sunday night at the Chiefs because of a head-to-head win against the Steelers.
+• Clinched a playoff berth with the Broncos’ loss Sunday night at the Chiefs.

-• Would win a tiebreaker with the Chiefs because of a better record against the Chargers, Jets, Steelers and Titans (4-1 to 2-2).
+• 5 seed: Win vs. Patriots + Chiefs loss at Chargers (Dolphins are 4-1 against the Chargers, Jets, Steelers and Titans to Chiefs’ 2-3).

 *-1.
 Dallas Cowboys (12-2, East champion; 8-2 conf, 3-2 div)